 Cleveland Park residents have access to the city via Connecticut Ave NW.
 In addition to being one of the main retail and dining hubs for the area, it’s also where you’ll find Cleveland Park Station with service on the Red Line as well as several Metrobus stops.

 Getting to the station is simple.
-Most residences and apartments in the area are within walking distance.
+Most residences and apartments in the area are within close proximity.
 For those that aren’t, there are many bus stops along Connecticut Ave that provide service to the station entrances.

 Cleveland Park Station has two street-level entrances on opposite sides of Connecticut Ave NW.
 It doesn’t matter which escalator or entrance you use because Cleveland Park Station has a center platform with access to Eastbound and Westbound trains.